Peritonitis is an infection of the inner lining of your tummy. Left untreated, it can become life threatening.

 This most often happens because of things like:

 - a burst stomach ulcer

 - digestive problems, such as Crohn's disease or diverticulitis

 - injury to the stomach

 Rarely, if bacteria gets into peritoneal dialysis equipment used to treat people with kidney failure, this can cause infection.

 Treatment for peritonitis

 If you're diagnosed with peritonitis, you'll need treatment in hospital to get rid of the infection.
-This might take 10 to 14 days.

 Treatment usually involves being given antibiotics into a vein (intravenously).